sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 ### 1.3.9 SAI Overview

-No new or existing SAI services are required
+No new or existing SAI services are required.

-Note that the SAI specification includes a BFD capability for SAI acceleration of BFD - this is not used in this feature

 # 2 Functionality